GalvinPython/feedr/README.md

 # Developer Instructions

+> [!NOTE]
+> Rewrite soon!

 Feedr requires Bun in order to work

 1. To install, run `bun i`
 2. Fill out all the required values in `.env.example` and rename it to `.env` once done
 3. To run in developer mode, just run `bun --watch . --dev`, otherwise `bun run .`

+## Make (Optional)

+> [!NOTE]
+> This is completely optional.
+This is just for deploying easier to production

+There are several `make` commands to execute the different scripts in `/scripts`:

+- `make setup`: Setup the services for Feedr's components
+- `make delete`: Delete the services (for testing purposes)
+- `make update`: Update the repo and restart the services

+Make is normally installed with other GNU apps on Linux distros

 ## Design Rules